-Fermentation techniques originally developed as a way to preserve food.
+Fermentation techniques were originally invented out of necessity, as a clever way to preserve food past its useful “fresh” life.
 With the advent of modern refrigeration, global shipping and year-round harvesting of crops, this age-old preservation method was all-but pushed aside.
 We believe it’s worth reviving this wonderful tradition, for many reasons…

-Fermented foods are the original probiotics (perhaps even rising to this year’s nutritionism buzzword).
+The more we learn about the importance of our gut health, the more en vogue and sense it makes to eat fermented foods!
+They contain, after all, the original probiotics.
 The living bacteria involved in the fermentation process create enzymes and add vitamins to the food.
-They promote a healthy digestive system by supplementing and assisting the good bacteria in our gut flora– the trillions of symbiotic bacteria that live in our digestive system.
+They promote a healthy digestive system by supplementing and assisting the good bacteria in our gut flora– the trillions of symbiotic microbes who live in our digestive system.

-DIY fermenting is one of the least expensive and most natural ways to eat healthily.
+DIY fermenting is one of the most inexpensive and natural ways to eat healthily.
 Fermenting food requires no special equipment and no electricity.
 It’s bio-powered!
 You can start with just a few basic ingredients and items you probably already have in your kitchen: a wide-mouthed glass, ceramic or (food-grade) plastic container, a plate, a dish towel, and kosher or sea salt.

-One of the best ways to save money is to ferment seasonal produce at the end of a growing season, when it’s most abundant, and when farmers and grocers lower their prices to sell inventories before they go bad.
+One of the best ways to save money is to ferment seasonal produce at the end of a growing season, when it’s most abundant, and when farmers and grocers lower their prices to sell their bumper crops!

 We recommend using seasonal (when a food is most abundant), organic (pesticide residues can slow or halt the growth of good bacteria), and locally-grown (smaller carbon footprint, and tastes better!) foods whenever possible.